The Argentinian Wine Scene

 San Juan and La Rioja

-- San Juan lies to the north west of Mendoza, and is the second largest wine producing region of Argentina.
-The climate is hotter and drier, with low rainfall, and the region is best known for its red wine production, and also, historically, fortified and sweet wines.
+- San Juan lies to the north west of Mendoza, and is the second largest wine producing region of Argentina, though not even at a third of Mendoza.
+The climate is hotter and drier on the lower vineyards, but with elevation reaching 1500m above sea level where exceptional wines are made.
+The Pedernal Valley is distinguished here for this reason.
+The region is best known for Syrah, the most planted grape, Malbec and Bonarda, and also historically fortified and sweet wines.

-- La Rioja is a smaller area, north of San Juan, and the one with the longest history, having been established by the Spanish missionaries.
-It produces mainly reds, and also sweet wines, and wines from the traditional white grape variety Torrontes.
-It is also home of one of the most forward thinking and Fairtrade registered co operatives in Argentina, la Riojana.
+- La Rioja is Argentina's third largest wine producing region, located north of San Juan, and the one with the longest history, having been established by the Spanish missionaries.
+It produces mainly reds from Malbec, Cabernet and Syrah, and whites from the traditional white grape variety Torrontes.
+It is also home to the largest producer of Fairtrade certified wines in the world, La Riojana.

-Recent years have also shown the development of wine areas further south, down in the cool climate regions of Patagonia, where the climate is in total contrast to the northern vineyards and San Juan, perfect for the production of cooler styles of wine.
+Recent years have also shown the development of wine areas further south, down in the cool climate regions of Patagonia, where the climate is in total contrast to the northern vineyards of Salta and San Juan, and even very different from Mendoza too.
+Although altitude is much lower here, Patagonia's southerly position brings low temperatues and less sunlight, but a longer growing season.

-- The main sub regions of Patagonia are Rio Negro and Neuquen, home to the southernmost vineyards in South America, Bodegas Weinert, which are over 1500km south of Mendoza.
+- The main sub regions of Patagonia are Rio Negro and Neuquen, home to the southernmost vineyards in South America, Bodegas Otronia, which are over 1500km south of Mendoza.

 White Grapes